 - Procedures/surgeries/treatment that may be considered experimental or investigational

 - Select Durable Medical Equipment including but not limited to the following categories:

 - Power-wheel chairs & supplies

 - Seat Lift Mechanisms

 - Oral appliances

 - Wound Therapy pumps

 - Purchase of CPAP post trial rental period

 - Select injectable medications also require prior authorization.
 See your pharmacy medical services prior-authorization list (PDF) for details.

 The list of services needing prior authorization is not exhaustive.
-For a complete list of services that require prior authorization, please refer to your summary plan description.
+For a complete list of services that require prior authorization, please contact PHP customer service at 800-878-4445.